SonaArora/OCS3-Debug-DataCollector/README.md

 3. Log files

 * The script is aimed to collect data for **OCS 3 Converged Mode**.
 For Independent mode, sosreport can be collected.
+* The script should be run on one of the master nodes.

 - How to run the script: